 They have over 70 languages available, including some pretty rare ones, and access to all courses is included in a subscription.
-Overall, it’s not a bad course but probably isn’t worth paying $19.99 per month.
+Mango Languages review.

-Nearly everyone reading this review will have heard of Rosetta Stone.
+Nearly everyone reading this article will have heard of Rosetta Stone.
 Some people may love the way that they only use your target language and never rely on translating and using English.
-However, I’m not one of them.
+I’m not one of them.